GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Anurai.md

 **Marine Breathing**: Anuroi are equally capable of breathing normal air and breathing in untainted bodies of water.

 **Great Leap**: Once per encounter, as an action, you may perform a great leap.
-Treat as a jump whose maximum distance is increased by a number of feet up to your [Body] bonus.
+Treat as a jump whose maximum distance is increased by a number of yards up to your [Body] bonus.

-**Fine Flip**: In place of performing an attack action, you may perform a fine flip.
+**Fine Flip**: In place of performing an attack (by action or reaction), you may perform a fine flip.
 Treat as a jump whose maximum distance is increased by a number of feet equal to your [Body] score.
-For the purpose of falling as a result, you ignore a number of feets equal to your [Body] score.
+For the purpose of falling as a result, you ignore a number of feet equal to your [Body] score.
 You must perform a rest before doing so again.

 **Mucous**: The body of an anurai is coated in a mucous which is constantly being produced.
 This confers several advantages
  • Anytime you would need to make a [Fort] or [Rflx] save as a result of a fluid you are submerged in, you gain advantage on that save.